 - Put the basket over the simmering pot of water and cover it.

-- Let the meat slices reheat until the internal temperature is about 165 degrees F when your meat is ready to serve.
+- Let the meat slices reheat until the internal temperature is about 165 degrees F (about 3 to 5 minutes)

 - It is difficult for you to temp your meatloaves with this method but ensure that you temp them a few times along the way.